relaxedtomato/mide/mide/www/exercism/javascript/hello-world/hello-world.md

 ["Hello, World!"](http://en.wikipedia.org/wiki/%22Hello,_world!%22_program) is the traditional first program for beginning programming in a new language.

-**Note:** You can skip this exercise by running:

-    exercism skip $LANGUAGE hello-world

 ## Specification

 The `Hello World!` program will greet me, the caller.